-- The Democratic Town Committee is the official organization of the Democratic Party in East
+- The Democratic Town Committee is the official organization of the Democratic Party in East Hampton

 - The Committee proposes candidates for town offices and collects signatures for the petitions required to enable local, state and national candidates to run for office

-registered Democrats in one of the 19 East Hampton election districts.
-There are opportunities to serve in some election districts.
-Petition forms and information on carrying them may be obtained from Committee Vice-chair Betty Mazur, 631 267-8392 or directly from the Suffolk County Democratic Committee.
+- To become a voting member, one must obtain signatures on a petition from 5% of the registered Democrats in one of the 19 East Hampton election districts.
+For more information contact Committee Vice-chair Betty Mazur, 631 267-8392 or directly from the Suffolk County Democratic Committee.

 Betty Mazur, Vice Chair